xynehq/jaf/docs/a2a-integration.md

 3. **New A2A features** are opt-in
 4. **Functional principles** maintained throughout

-The integration provides a bridge between FAF's functional agent system and the broader A2A ecosystem while preserving all of FAF's core principles.
+The integration provides a bridge between JAF's functional agent system and the broader A2A ecosystem while preserving all of JAF's core principles.